mouachan/swift-router/README.md

 ```

 to genrate an event go to http://localhost:8680/swift.html page and click on `Request Router Code`;
-the producer apps will produce a random message into `swift-requests` topic, the processor consume the message, invoke the decision service and write the result in the `codeRoutage` topic;
+the producer apps will generate a random message into `swift-requests` topic; the processor consume the message, invoke the decision service and write the result in the `codeRoutage` topic;
 from the swift interface (http://localhost:8680/swift.html), `Pending` text will be replaced with the calculated codes

 ## build & deploy decisions services as microservices to openshift